stefanreusens/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-## Link

-I deployed this app on Github.
-You can [check it out here](https://stefanreusens.github.io/Tic-Tac-Toe/).

 ## About this project

 This is the first project I did using React.
 I followed the tutorial made by React.
 You can see the tutorial on their [website](https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial).